SEC Benefits

-SEC Select is the SEC’s supplemental benefits program.
-It provides employees and their eligible dependents with core dental/vision insurance (premiums fully paid by the SEC), as well as the following optional benefits with premiums paid by the employee: buy-up dental and vision plans, short- and long-term disability insurance, optional life with AD&D, legal plans, auto and home insurance, pet insurance, and critical illness, hospital indemnity, and accident insurances.
+SEC Select Benefits Program is the SEC’s supplemental benefits program.
+It provides employees and their eligible dependents with core dental and vision insurance (which premiums are fully paid by the SEC), as well as the following optional benefits with premiums paid by the employee: buy-up dental and vision insurance, short- and long-term disability insurance, optional life with AD&D, accident insurance, auto and home insurance, critical illness insurance, hospital indemnity insurance, legal plans, and pet insurance.

 This program is currently administered and insured through Metropolitan Life Insurance (MetLife).